-The audit begins with an opening meeting, during which the auditor confirms your company's eligibility to be certified against the Chain of Custody Standard, including confirming the Labour Eligibility Requirements are met, the audit plan, the certificate's scope, the type of documentation for review, site audits and if they need to visit any subcontractors.
+The audit begins with an opening meeting, during which the auditor confirms your company's eligibility to be certified against the Chain of Custody Standard, the audit plan, the certificate's scope, the type of documentation for review, site audits and if they need to visit any subcontractors.
 The auditor will set a time limit for your company to provide any necessary records.